Keio University

 Finally, I would like to touch briefly on the teacher training work I am usually involved in.

-As I said earlier, I learned the term social education when I took the teacher training course as a student.
-I think there are not many universities that have lectures on social education within their teacher training courses.
+As I said earlier, I learned the term "social education" when I took the teacher training course as a student.
+I don't think there are many universities that have lectures on social education within their teacher training courses.
 It could even be called very rare.
-This might be because the person Yukichi Fukuzawa used the term social education for the first time, and since then, it has simply been passed down as a tradition within Keio University.
-However, I think it is safe to say that it has a very important meaning in relativizing school education.
+This might be because Yukichi Fukuzawa was the first to use the term social education, and since then, it has simply been passed down as a tradition within Keio University.
+However, I believe that has a very important meaning in relativizing what school education is.

-"We recommend that teachers and students in teacher training courses take social education supervisor training, take subjects in social education supervisor training courses, and obtain the social education specialist qualification.
+"We recommend that teachers and students in teacher training courses take social education supervisor training, take subjects in social education supervisor training courses, and obtain the Social Education Officer qualification.
 The coordination and facilitation skills required of professional social education personnel are considered necessary skills for teachers as well in order to realize a 'curriculum open to society.'"

-At Keio University, we believe that teachers need to have a social education mindset as advocated by Fukuzawa, not just limited to educational method issues like coordination skills.
+At Keio University, we believe that we need teachers who possess a "social education mindset" as advocated by Fukuzawa, not just limited to educational method issues like coordination skills.
 From this perspective as well, I believe social education is a very important subject for the teacher training course.

-The current situation surrounding teacher training is quite severe; while the compulsory subjects determined by the state are increasing, the reality is that the range of choices at training sites is becoming narrower and narrower.
-However, as I have discussed so far, the person Yukichi Fukuzawa was involved in the foundation of the unique Japanese idea of "social education."
-Because of that, I believe we must continue to maintain social education classes, including in the teacher training course, within Keio University from now on.
+The current situation surrounding teacher training is quite severe; while the number of compulsory subjects set by the government is increasing, the reality is that the range of choices at training sites is becoming narrower and narrower.
+However, as I have discussed, Yukichi Fukuzawa was involved in the roots of the uniquely Japanese idea of "social education."
+Because of this, I believe we must continue to maintain social education classes, including in the teacher training course, within Keio University.

 Thank you for your kind attention today.

-(This article is based on a commemorative lecture at the 186th Yukichi Fukuzawa Birthday Celebration, which was held at the West School Building Hall on the Mita Campus on January 10, 2021, and broadcast simultaneously online.
+(This article is based on a commemorative lecture given at the 186th Yukichi Fukuzawa Birth Anniversary Celebration held at the West School Building Hall on the Mita Campus on January 10, 2021, which was simultaneously broadcast online.
 Note that some notations in the quoted passages have been modified for readability.)